Applications for release

 - Prisoners sentenced to imprisonment for offences that are excluded from automatic parole

 - Prisoners sentenced to life imprisonment.

-Special provisions apply to these prisoners as follows:
+Special provisions apply to life sentenced prisoners as follows:

 - The Attorney-General